pegasystems/pega-helm-charts/charts/pega/README.md

 # Pega Helm chart

 The Pega Helm chart is used to deploy an instance of Pega Infinity into a Kubernetes environment.
 This readme provides a detailed description of possible configurations and their default values as applicable.
+You reference the Pega Helm chart to deploy using the parameter settings in the Helm chart using the `helm install --; you can run the `helm --set` command to specify a one-time override specific parameter settings that you configured in the Pega Helm chart.

 ## Supported providers